 Indie authors work hard on their manuscripts and want their books to do well, just like any other writer.
 But you don’t have the support of a publishing house or agent.

 That’s where I can help.
-Manuscript critiques and developmental edits can give you fresh insight into your story and characters.
-Armed with editorial feedback and an actionable rewrite plan, you can move on towards your final drafts with confidence.
+Manuscript critiques and developmental edits give fresh insight into your story and characters.
+Armed with editorial feedback, you can rework and polish your next draft.

 What is the difference between a manuscript critique and a developmental edit?
 What do you get in one versus the other?

 Do you have a novel or memoir that showed a lot of promise but ended up rejected?
 Is it time to dust it off and rework it?